MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/azure-dev-cli-overview.md

 > [!NOTE]
 > * Text-based browser is not supported.
 > * Live metrics is currently not supported for Python application.
-For more information, see: https://docs.microsoft.com/azure/azure-monitor/app/live-stream#get-started.
+For more information, see: [Live Metrics Stream: Monitor & Diagnose with 1-second latency](/azure/azure-monitor/app/live-stream#get-started).

 ## Features to be added in the future